 The School of Law has announced a Four-year Tuition Freeze for the 2014-2015 academic year and continuing through the 2017-2018 academic year to keep our high quality, private legal education affordable for students.

 A Balance of Analysis and Action

 The education we offer is rigorous and practical, providing you the necessary knowledge, skills, and experiences to thrive in the legal profession.
 Here you will learn to analyze legal and social issues.
 You will develop the ability to perform careful research and write thorough, precise, legal memoranda and scholarly papers.
 You will be challenged to articulate persuasive legal arguments.

 In pursuing these goals, you will collaborate with faculty and fellow students, both within and beyond the classroom.
 Clinics, interschool moot court competitions, and externships are a few of the many opportunities you will be given to apply and hone your lawyering skills.

 Small Classes.
 Big Opportunities.

 At the School of Law, we keep class size small to promote a collegial learning environment.
-First-year, full-time students are grouped in small sections of less than 60 students.
-The evening program typically features a single section of about the same size.
-This small section setting provides abundant opportunities for students to get to know one another and to connect with thier professors.
-This arrangement encourages greater participation in class discussion, and promotes more one-to-one interaction with faculty.
+The classes for all first-year students -- both day and evening -- are sufficiently small to permit students to get to know one another and to connect with thier professors.
+This arrangement encourages greater participation in class discussion and promotes more one-to-one interaction with faculty.

 You Represent the Future.
 We Represent You.